-Not only the high transfer speed lets you transfer data from or to the SSD faster, but it also helps you use video editing apps like Final Cut Pro efficiently, as it will be able to access the data on the external SSD faster, which any choppiness.
+The high transfer speed lets you transfer data from or to the SSD faster.
+It also helps you use video editing apps like Final Cut Pro efficiently, as it will be able to access the data on the external SSD faster any choppiness.

-If you are someone who uses Final Cut Pro or any other editing video software where you have to use video footage from the external hard drive without transferring them to the PC hard drive, SSD can be efficient and will make your workflow faster.
+Suppose you use Final Cut Pro or any other editing video software where you have to use video footage from the external hard drive without transferring them to the PC hard drive.
+In that case, SSD can be efficient and will make your workflow faster.

 You can save some money if you are looking to buy an expensive computer like MacBook Pro.

 The base variant with 120GB of SSD storage costs around $1,299, while the higher storage variant with 240GB SSD costs $1799.
 You can save as much as $400 by getting a 500GB Samsung T5 SSD for $100.

 The only issue would be to keep it connected with your laptop every time you want to use it, which is pretty frequent in my case.